jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 I would like to thank:

-- Tom Bannink for supplying the proof for the bifunctor example in Chapter 3.
+- Tom Bannink for supplying the proof for the bifunctor example.
 - Peter Kristel for valuable comments on the Yoneda embedding
+- Willem Jan Palenstijn for corrections and comments regarding cartesian closed categories.
+- Tom de Jong for examples and suggestions for the section on adjunctions

 -- Jan-Willem Buurlage (<janwillembuurlage@gmail.com>)